-- 1 (1) Administrator.
-An administrator or supervisor who serves in general and 2 program administrator roles, as classified by the State Board.
-Administrators 3 shall include superintendents, assistant or associate superintendents, 4 principals, assistant principals, or curriculum-instructional specialists.
-5 (2) Professional educator.
-An administrator, teacher, or student services - (2) Professional educator.
+- (1) Administrator.
+An administrator or supervisor who serves in general and program administrator roles, as classified by the State Board.
+Administrators shall include superintendents, assistant or associate superintendents, principals, assistant principals, or curriculum-instructional specialists. - (2) Professional educator.
 An administrator, teacher, or student services personnel. - (3) Recognized educator preparation program or recognized EPP.
 As defined in G.S.
 115C-269.1(15). - (4) Student services personnel.
 An individual providing specialized assistance to students, teachers, administrators, or the education program in general, as classified by the State Board.
-Student services personnel shall include individuals employed in school counseling, school social work, school psychology, audiology, speech-language pathology, and media coordination. - (5) Teacher.
+Student services personnel shall include

+- individuals employed in school counseling, school social work, school psychology, audiology, speech-language pathology, and media coordination. - (5) Teacher.
 An individual whose major responsibility is to either teach or directly supervise teaching, as classified by the State Board.